Z11/robe-tech-blog/posts/stevie-the-bus-website.md

 <br />

 The idea behind this architecture is:
- * Have quick builds and deployments on code changes.
+ * Have Netlify make builds and deployments when triggered by code changes in Github.
- * Have all content managed by a CMS (Content Managment System).
+ * Have all content managed by Prismic which is a CMS (Content Managment System).
  * Have Google Analytics to keep track of traffic to the website.
  * Have good Google Lighthouse scores.
  * Must be free 😺